CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 ----------------

 Section 7.4 of the datasheet lists the four data registers present in the sensor (see table 5 in datasheet).
-The configuration register controls the different modes of operation of the device; you can read or write on it, although you would most write on it to set the desired behaviour of the sensor.
+The configuration register controls the different modes of operation of the device; you can read or write on it, although you would most likely simply write on it to set the desired behaviour of the sensor.
 The temp register contains the last temperature reading; it is read only, as expected.
 The other two registers contain the information needed to control the threshold temperatures, and will be further discussed in the next section of the tutorial.